Azure/eno/docs/reconciliation/overrides.md

 ## Overriding Annotations

-Certain Eno annotations can be overridden to modify the behavior of `eno-reconciler` at runtime.
+Override these Eno annotations to modify `eno-reconciler` behavior at runtime:

-> The behavior of the annotations are documented elsewhere, this list serves only to document which can be targeted by overrides.
+> The behavior of the annotations are documented separately

 - `eno.azure.io/disable-updates`
 - `eno.azure.io/replace`